learn-co-curriculum/devise_readme/README.md

 ## Obeying the Installer: Showing Messages in the `flash`

-Devise will also add messages to the flash when a user signs in or when there's an error.
+Devise will also add messages to the `flash` when a user signs in or when there's an error.
+The [`flash`][flash] is a message that appears when a view is rendered, but it only sticks around one page load.

 Visit our "Sign In" path and enter a valid use with an invalid password.
 See, how there's no feedback?
 We want users to see these errors.